 4) How many guests can I have, and what is defined as a ‘wedding reception’?

-When weddings resume after 2nd December 2020, we can offer a ceremony and reception for 15 guests, including the couple.
+When weddings resume, we will be able to offer a ceremony and reception from 15 guests, including the couple.
 Registrars, photographers, videographers and venue staff are not included.

 The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food and drinks to guests, rather than any self-service style options.
 Unfortunately dance floors, bands and DJ will not be allowed under current guidelines.
 We have seen some lovely, imaginative alternative forms of entertainment in the evening to entertain guests.